Here you will find some of our favourite Puglia Kitchen recipes peppered with other dishes from Italy that we cook regularly in our Puglia Kitchen.

 We have split our recipes according to starters, pasta dishes, main dishes, sides and desserts.
 We have also indicated the seasonality of our recipes when relevant.

 Remember that cooking them is only part of the story.
 Food is about community and conviviality.
-And that’s why pasta is at the heart of our table.
-It can be prepared easily and served in large bowls to share at the table.
+And that’s why big bowls of pasta and sharing plates are often found on the Puglia Kitchen table.

 The Puglia Kitchen recipes